kubernetes-sigs/scheduler-plugins/pkg/trimaran/peaks/deployment/README.md

 #### Clone repository.

-We use the available manifest file to create load-watcher deployment and service CRDs.
+We use the available manifest file to create load-watcher pod and service.

 ```bash
 git clone https://github.com/paypal/load-watcher.git